parrt/ml-articles/gradient-boosting/L2-loss.md

 }
 }}

-It helps to keep in mind that we are always training on the direction vector $\vec y - F_{i-1}$ but get imperfect model $\Delta_i$.
-The best way to visualize the learning of $\vec y-F_{i-1}$ difference vectors by weak models, $\Delta_i$, is by looking at the difference vectors and model predictions horizontally on the same scale Y-axis:
+It helps to keep in mind that we are always training on the direction vector $\vec y - F_{m-1}$ but get imperfect model $\Delta_m$.
+The best way to visualize the learning of $\vec y-F_{m-1}$ difference vectors by weak models, $\Delta_m$, is by looking at the difference vectors and model predictions horizontally on the same scale Y-axis:

 <pyfig label=examples hide=true width="90%">
 def draw_stub(ax, x_train, y_train, y_pred, split, stage):